navawolfish/CTA200_2025/mini_project/README.md

 ## Note on Data

-The notebook will only run on the `geir` since the data files are not uploaded in this repo.
+The notebook will only run on the `geir` server since the data files are not uploaded in this repo.